Skilling Tasks

 -

-On the Choose protection settings for labeled items page, select the Control access option, then select Next.
+On the Choose protection settings for labeled items page, select the Control access and Apply content marking options, then select Next.

 -